Node.js

 params: dynamic routing

-/node-functions/api/users/[id].js parameter valueexport function onRequestGet(context) {return new Response(`User id is ${context.params.id}`);}
+/cloud-functions/api/users/[id].js parameter valueexport function onRequestGet(context) {return new Response(`User id is ${context.params.id}`);}

 env: Pages environment variables